 Cyclical production

-To compensate for the heat extracted, we suggest to evaluate the capacity of different scenarios to 1) recharge the ground in heat by decreasing the yearly average temperature decline in the system and 2) limit the impact area of heat extraction.
+To compensate for the heat extracted, we evaluate the capacity of different scenarios to 1) recharge the ground in heat by decreasing the yearly average temperature decline in the system and 2) limit the impact area of heat extraction.
 Those scenarios involve cyclical production with periods of natural recovery, cyclical production with injections of artificial heat and continuous production with constant heat source below the borehole.
 The objective is to assess the optimal scenario and the recharge in heat required to constrain the area of impact to 70-100 m², which corresponds to the average surface for a property in the UK (i.e. house and garden), over the long term.
 We will finally compare the heat load required to recharge the system annually to the amount of waste heat or artificial heat available in the Midlothian area.

 The first heat extraction scenario considers seasonal heat extraction, with a minimum of -1294 W in winter and a maximum of -706 W in summer, distributed along the 40-m long BHE.
 The fluctuating heat load is calculated using Eq.
 3.1, with A = 294 W, the amplitude of the variations and q = -1000 W the average year heat load.
 After 30 years of production, similar temperature profiles are obtained (Fig. 5.2), indicating that average yearly extraction rate is representative of a fluctuating extraction rate around this average.